JonaHD345/JonaHD345/README.md

 HeyHo 👋, I’m @JonaHD345

-make minecraft plugins.
+make minecraft plugins and windows applications.
-I'm learning programming with java.
+I'm learning programming with java and c#.
 <!---
 JonaHD345/JonaHD345 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.